 To utilise, develop, strengthen and put into practice all the students have learned in the previous year through the exploration of scenes and plays from various physical theatrical styles (e.g Beckett, Contemporary Irish Theatre, Storytelling, Physical Comedy, Silent Clown, Chorus) coupled with continued physical training in the core principles of First Year.
-While deepening their grounding in core principles the class continues to evolve with the contemporary theatrical scene thereby developing skills which are up to date with the current demands on the professional actor in Irish Theatre.
+While The Lir Bachelor in Acting (Hons) 75 deepening their grounding in core principles the class continues to evolve with the contemporary theatrical scene thereby developing skills which are up to date with the current demands on the professional actor in Irish Theatre.